-Accountable, effective, efficient and transparent; Fair, open and sustainable; Focused on people and their needs; Working with and respecting others How we do this:
+Accountable, effective, efficient, and transparent; Fair, open, and sustainable; Focused on people and their needs; Working with and respecting others

-To ensure transparency and openness in decision making processes during the Pandemic, agendas, reports and decisions were published on the council's website and printed copies were available for public inspection for all committee and forum meetings (except the Standards and Procedures Advisory Forum).
-From January 2021, arrangements were put in place for subtitled recordings of all meetings to be posted on the council's YouTube channel. http://bit.ly/SL_Committees.

-- The Committee Management Information System allows members of the public to register and be notified when committee and forum papers are published.
-The system also facilitates the creation of online petitions to increase the potential reach of signatories. - The work of the council and key information from our partners is communicated regularly using a range of communication channels.
-The South Lanarkshire View pages on the council website provide a dedicated source of local information and news for communities.
-A variety of social media channels are used to communicate updates and share information. - A suite of dedicated Pandemic pages providing advice, help and public health information were created and maintained on the council website. - A 'Let's Talk South Lanarkshire' campaign has been established and was used to engage local people in an initial discussion about their experiences of the Pandemic and will continue to be used for ongoing dialogue with communities on both the council and community planning priorities.
+- To ensure transparency and openness in decision making processes, all agendas, reports, and decisions were published on the Council's website and printed copies were available for public inspection for all Committee and Forum meetings (except the Standards and Procedures Advisory Forum).
+From April 2021 all Committee meetings were live streamed to the Council's YouTube channel http://bit.ly/SL Committees.
+From August 2021 all Forum meetings have been live streamed. - The Committee Management Information System allows members of the public to register and be notified when Committee and forum papers are published.
+The system also facilitates the creation of online petitions to increase the potential reach of signatories. - The work of the Council and key information from our partners is communicated regularly using a range of communication channels.
+The South Lanarkshire View pages on the Council website provide a dedicated source of local information and news for communities.
+A variety of social media channels are used to communicate updates and share information. - A suite of dedicated Pandemic pages providing advice, help and public health information were created and maintained on the council website. - A 'Let's Talk South Lanarkshire' campaign has been established and was used to engage local people in an initial discussion about their experiences of the pandemic and will continue to be used for ongoing dialogue with communities on both the Council and community planning priorities. - The Council's Community Engagement Team continue their work to increase stakeholder engagement and involvement in decision making processes through the continued development of new Community Planning Partnership Neighbourhood Plans which are aimed at improving outcomes and reducing inequalities.

-- The council's Community Engagement Team continue their work to increase stakeholder engagement and involvement in decision making processes through the continued development of new Community Planning Partnership Neighbourhood Plans which are aimed at improving outcomes and reducing inequalities. - The Community Planning Partnership published its first Community Participation and Engagement Strategy 2020-2025 which is also available online in BSL and the council has produced an online course for employees to complement this. - A partnership Participation and Engagement Group has been established to ensure that there is a consistent and co-ordinated approach to engaging with communities. - The council carried circa 200 surveys and engagement activities with residents, employees and partners, and through the council's Citizens Panel to inform policy and service delivery.
-Further information on our surveys is published on the council's website. - To ensure inclusivity and help shape service delivery, the council co-ordinates regular engagement with targeted groups of people such as young people, older people, people with disabilities, unpaid carers, black and ethnic minorities, etc. Groups considered items such as the budget consultation, rent setting and performance reporting. - The Participation Requests and Community Asset Transfer processes support communities to engage with the council to improve local outcomes. - The council's performance Spotlights set out what the council has achieved and the 18 public performance reports provide a comprehensive overview of service performance.
-These demonstrate the council's commitment to continuous improvement and achieving Best Value; summarise the progress that the council has made in meeting its objectives and how it is performing locally and nationally. - The council's Digital Inclusion Strategy 2020-23 sets out the actions that the council will take to assist those people who are unable to get online to access services digitally.
-The council also leads on a partnership Digital Inclusion Group. - A comprehensive range of information on how the council operates is available on the website.
+- The Community Planning Partnership published its first Community Participation and Engagement Strategy 2020 to 2025 which is also available online in BSL and the Council has produced an online course for employees to complement this. - A partnership Participation and Engagement Group has been established to ensure that there is a consistent and co-ordinated approach to engaging with communities. - The Council carried circa 50 surveys and engagement activities with residents, employees, and partners, and through the council's Citizens Panel to inform policy and service delivery.
+Further information on our surveys is published on the Council's website. - To ensure inclusivity and help shape service delivery, the Council co-ordinates regular engagement with targeted groups of people such as young people, older people, people with disabilities, unpaid carers, black and ethnic minorities, etc. Groups considered items such as the budget consultation, rent setting and performance reporting. - The Participation Requests and Community Asset Transfer processes support communities to engage with the Council to improve local outcomes. - The Council's performance Spotlights summarise what the council has achieved and the Public Performance Reports provide a comprehensive overview of service performance.
+These, along with the council's Benchmarking report demonstrate the council's commitment to continuous improvement and achieving Best Value; summarise the progress that the council has made in meeting its priorities and how it is performing locally and nationally. - The Council's Digital Inclusion Strategy 2020 to 2023 sets out the actions that the Council will take to assist those people who are unable to get online to access services digitally.
+The Council also leads on a partnership Digital Inclusion Group. - A comprehensive range of information on how the Council operates is available on the website.
 The Freedom of Information Publication Scheme ensures that key information about how the council works is accessible to the public.